bobdavies2000/OpenCVB/README.md

     -   There are now some 50 new C++ algorithms available in an “IncludeOnly” file
         -   An imgui example shows how to include all 50 algorithms in your C++ application with one include file
 -   FeatureLess regions are mapped and tracked with the RedCloud image segmentation tool (example below)
--   FloodFill examples now use RedCloud_Core for image segmentation and tracking (previously they used a similar algorithm.)
+-   FloodFill examples now use RedCloud_Basics for image segmentation and tracking (previously they used a similar algorithm.)
--   ColorMatch algorithms now use RedCloud_Core as well for image segmentation and tracking.
+-   ColorMatch algorithms now use RedCloud_Basics as well for image segmentation and tracking.
 -   A monthly history of changes is included at the bottom of this document
 -   OpenCVB’s support for the Oak-D Lite and Oak-D Pro was brought up to date with the latest C++ interface (depthai-core)
     -   The Python interface is no longer needed as the C++ interface is much more direct.